Pop Culture Madness!

 1944 Pop Culture History

-Carrots do not actually help most people to see in the dark.
-This myth was propaganda used by the Royal Air Force to explain why their pilots had improved success during night air battles, but was actually used to disguise advances in radar technology.
+Carrots do not help most people to see in the dark.
+This myth was propaganda used by the Royal Air Force to explain why their pilots had improved success during night air battles but was used to disguise advances in radar technology.

-On July 6th, 1944 Jackie Robinson was once ordered to move to the back of a bus while in uniform.
+On July 6th, 1944, Jackie Robinson was ordered to move to the back of a bus while in uniform.
 Robinson refused and received a court martial.
 An army court found that Robinson was completely within his rights, and fully acquitted the future baseball star.

-Mount Vesuvius, the volcano responsible for the destruction of Pompeii, is still active and that 550,000 people live within the 'red-zone' today.
+Mount Vesuvius, the volcano responsible for the destruction of Pompeii, is still active, and 550,000 people live within the ‘red zone’ today.
 It last erupted in 1944.

-Two enormous wooden ships, which once belonged to the Emperor Caligula, and had lain on the bottom of the Lake Nemi for over 1,900 years were salvaged.
-In 1944 retreating German Soldiers set fire to the two ships destroying them & perhaps the greatest archaeological wonders of all time.
+Two enormous wooden ships, which once belonged to Emperor Caligula and had lain on the bottom of Lake Nemi for over 1,900 years, were salvaged.
+In 1944, retreating German Soldiers set fire to the two ships, destroying them & perhaps the greatest archaeological wonders of all time.

-The 2012 US Presidential Election was the first American presidential election since 1944 where neither major-party candidate was a veteran.
+The 2012 US Presidential Election was the first American presidential election since 1944, with neither major party candidate a veteran.

-In Star Trek, Khan's full name was based on that of Kim Noonien Singh, a pilot Gene Roddenbery served with in the South Pacific during the Second World War.
-Roddenbery lost touch with his friend and had hoped that by creating a character with a similar name he might attract his attention.
+In Star Trek, Khan’s full name was based on that of Kim Noonien Singh, a pilot Gene Roddenberry served with in the South Pacific during the Second World War.
+Roddenberry lost touch with his friend and hoped that he might attract his attention by creating a character with a similar name.

 In 1944, the income tax rate in the US for the top bracket was 94%.